"Mr. Monk Meets Dale the Whale". Our introductory on-screen appearance to Dale "The Whale" Biederbeck is laugh out loud funny:

 Adrian Monk: Julie, I was duped.
 It was all a con.

 Julie Teeger:[giggling] Was he magically delicious?

 Natalie Teeger: Okay!
 Thanks!
 I'll talk to you later!
 Bye!
-[Natalie frantically slams the door shut, takes off her jacket, runs to the sink and turns the faucet up all the way, drinking directly from the flexible tap]
+[Natalie bursts in, slams the door shut, takes off her jacket, runs to the sink and turns the faucet up all the way, drinking directly from the flexible tap]

 Natalie Teeger: It was great!
 Sweetheart, sweetheart, sweetheart, I need you to do me something: I need you to go upstairs and fill the bathtub with Listerine!
 Go-go-go-go-go!
 [Julie rushes away, though she has an expression that says, "My mom has lost her mind"]